CorentinCls/portfolio_symfony/README.md

 For the last checkpoint at wild code shool, my mission is to make a portfolio.

-However for this project, I have to use a maximum of the techniques and languages used.
+However for this project, I have to use a maximum of the techniques and languages learn for the last 5 months.

 Technologies used :
 -Symfony 6.0